CSC207-UofT/course-project-uwutever/reports/phase1/design_document.md

 of inheritance in order to preserve the property of utilizing any subclass instead of its superclass without encountering any errors.
 A similar example holds true for the case of the `ASTNode` abstract superclass and its subclasses.

-Frontend: We extended many of the classes in the Android framework to implement our own functionality without breaking the system (such as `RegexRoomDatabase extends RoomDataBase`, which is a system super class.)
+Front-end: We extended many of the classes in the Android framework to implement our own functionality without breaking the system (such as `RegexRoomDatabase extends RoomDataBase`, which is a system super class.)

 ### Interface Segregation Principle